 Soy sauce chicken (See Yao Gai/Si Yau Kai / 豉油鸡) is a famous Cantonese cuisine that is easy to prepare.
 The flavor is exceptional, achieved by using the top-quality premium soy sauce and poaching at a sub-boiling temperature.
 It is a popular traditional recipe during Chinese New Year, but I make it regularly since it is so tasty.

 Other items hanging at the Chinese restaurants under the heat lamps are barbecue pork (char siu 叉 烧 ), roast pork 烧肉, and roast chicken are all involved open fire (we can use the oven at home to prepare small quantity).
 Chinese sausage and other ‘waxed’ items are cured meat.

-While there are many choices at the typical 烧蜡/Siu mei/Siu lap Chinese restaurant, soy sauce chicken is the only one that is prepared by braising, which is healthier and straightforward.
+While there are many choices at the typical 烧蜡/Siu mei/Siu lap Chinese restaurant, soy sauce chicken is the only one prepared by braising, which is healthier and straightforward.
 As such, soy sauce chicken does stand out among other delicacies in the restaurant.